vesterheim/vesterheim.github.io/folk-art-school/classes/woodworking/2015-09-16-norwegian-stave-container.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
+The stave vessel has been a mainstay in rural Norway for holding household items, many kinds of food, and ale or other drink.
+For hundreds of years it was the tradition to carry porridge in a stave container to a mother as her first meal after giving birth.
+Stave construction is suitable for buckets, barrels, tankards, pails, ambars, and other containers.
+Binding staves around the base was the most common technique for making these vessels, which were often decorated with _kolrosing,_ rosemaling, or acanthus carving, combining art with function.
+The bands are pre-soaked in water and then installed as tightly as possible.
+While drying, the bands shrink, keeping the stave’s nice and tight.

-Primarily using hand tools, students will construct a straight-sided stave bucket or pail with a cover.
-The model for the class is an 1846 container (pictured here) from Vesterheim’s collection on view in the Valdres house.
-The cover is missing, but based on holes in two staves, it once existed and was held in place with a pin, suggesting that it was not designed for liquids.
+Primarily using hand tools, students in this class will construct a straight-sided stave bucket or pail with a cover.
+The model for the class is an 1846 container from Vesterheim’s collection on view in the museum's Valdres House.
+Come and make your own piece of history.